MicrosoftDocs/common-data-model-and-service/upgrade/delete-cds-environment.md

 ## Step 3 : Delete the environment

-1. Go back to [https://admin.powerapps.com/environments](https://admin.powerapps.com/environments) and select the environment you want to delete.
+1. Go back to [https://admin.powerapps.com/environments](https://admin.powerapps.com/environments) and select the non-default environment you want to delete.

 2. In the top right corner, click the **Delete** icon.

     ![delete icon](media/delete-icon.png)

+    > [!NOTE]
+    > You cannot delete a default environment

 ## Step 4: Create a new CDS for Apps environment